andrea-gioia/data-product-image/README.md

 Shield: [![CC BY 4.0][cc-by-shield]][cc-by]

 # Data product image
-The repository of the data product image used in Wikipedia's definition.
+This repository contains the image used in [Wikipedia's data product definition](https://en.wikipedia.org/wiki/Data_product#See_also).

 ![Data Product](data-product.png "Data Product")